greatscottgadgets/libbtbb/README.md

 ==================

 Libbtbb can be built and installed as follows:
+    $ mkdir build
+    $ cd build
+    $ cmake ..
     $ make
     $ make install

-This will install the library to /usr/lib and the headers to /usr/include, to install to different locations use:
+This will install the library to /usr/local/lib and the headers to /usr/local/include, to install to different locations use:
-	$ make
-	$ INSTALL_DIR=/path/to/install INCLUDE_DIR=/path/to/include make install
+    $ cmake -DINSTALL_DIR=/path/to/install -DINCLUDE_DIR=/path/to/include ..